maxvfischer/DIY-CNC-machine/README.md

 ![attach_side_plate_motors_1](./images/build/frame/attach_side_plate_motors_18.jpg)

-#### Attach belt tensioners and end-stop mounts
+### Attach Y-axis belt tensioners and end-stop mounts

-The fixed belt tensioners were attached to the longer aluminium profiles of the upper frame with M5 screws.
-When aligning the tensioners, make sure that the "belt opening" is pointing in the direction of the rails.
-Similar to before, bradawl and a hammer were used to make indentations at the center of the holes.
+Two fixed belt tensioners were attached to the longer aluminium profiles of the upper frame using M5 screws.
+When aligning the fixed belt tensioners, make sure that the "belt opening" is pointing in the direction of the rails.
+Similar to before, a bradawl and a hammer were used to make indentations at the center of the holes.
 Cutting fluid were applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.

 ![attach_tensioners_and_belts_12](./images/build/frame/attach_tensioners_and_belts_12.jpg)